The Ronnie Barker Playhouse

 The Ronnie Barker Playhouse was a series of six comedy half hours showcasing the talents of Ronnie Barker.
 All were broadcast by Associated-Rediffusion in 1968.

 The series was written by Brian Cooke, Hugh Leonard, Johnnie Mortimer and Alun Owen.
 The executive producer was David Frost, while the producers were Stella Richman and actress Stella Tanner.
 All the episodes were directed by Michael Lindsay-Hogg.

+This series features the first appearance of Barker's character Lord Rustless who features in the episode "Ah!
+There You Are".
+The character would go onto appear in subsequent shows Hark at Barker and His Lordship Entertains.
+Another episode "The Incredible Mister Tanner" written by Brian Cooke and Johnnie Mortimer, would go on to be commissioned for a series with Brian Murphy taking over the title role, which ran for one series in 1981.